Can you get the mini pill over the counter?

 What pill is it?

 The progestogen-only contraceptive pills that will be sold over the counter are Lovima 75 microgram film-coated tablets, and Hana 75 microgram film-coated tablets.
-You can buy Hana online as well as Lovima here at The Lowdown.
+You can buy Hana online as well as Lovima via The Lowdown through our partner pharmacy.

-These pills contain exactly the same ingredients as Cerazette, Cerelle, Zelleta, Desogestrel, Aizea, Desomono and Desorex.
+These pills contain exactly the same ingredients as Cerazette, Cerelle, Zelleta, Desogestrel, Aizea, Desomono and Feanolla.
 More information on brands available can be found on The Lowdown’s website here.

 Both of these contain desogestrel and can be taken without having your blood pressure or BMI checked – irrespective of age, smoking status, and many other medical conditions that may need to be considered when prescribing different types of pill, such as the combined pill.